Afterward navigate in the video settings to the menu item "Video settings".

 In the tab "Video quality" the resolution of the video is shown.
 As soon as a video is uploaded, videos in different resolutions will be created.
 This process can take a long time.
 The available resolutions are dependent on the settings in the administration area.
 Pending videos can be transcoded and not used resolutions can be deleted.
 In the video player the desired resolution can be chosen by the "Source Chooser".

 The course element "Video" allows the author to embed videos directly into a course.
 The video is either chosen out of the list of available videos in the authoring, or directly imported.
 Compared to videos embedded as a course element "Single page" - videos embedded like this allow:

-Use the "Video Collection" page to browse through all videos available in your instance.
-To show a video in the "Video Collection" at least the "BAR" Access configuration needs to be assigned, which means it is automatically accessible to all registered users.
-The description of the info page is indicated automatically on the single page of a video, as well as in the assessment and the comment feature.
-If you miss a video, check the settings in the video settings in "Access configuration".
+Use the "Video Collection" page to browse through all videos that are available in your instance.
+In order for a video to be displayed in the "Video Collection", the publication status "Published" must be set.
+In combination with the access setting "Open" it will automatically be accessible for all registered users.
+The description of the info page is automatically displayed in the individual view of a video, as well as the rating and comment function.
+If you miss a video, check the settings in the video settings under "Access configuration".